meinradweiss/Azure4IoTSmartStart2Public/IoTSmartStart2Root/docs/TsSmartSqlStore2_55_DatabaseQueriesUsingPowerBI.md

 <br/>

-# General way to create Power BI reports on top of (telemetry) data)
+# General ways to create Power BI reports on top of (telemetry) data)

 There are several ways how you can use Power BI to visualize/analyse IoT data.